 You may be referred for therapy or counselling, or prescribed medication as a form of treatment.
 However, if you are prescribed antidepressants, it’s imperative that you follow the doctor’s instructions.

-Most prescription medications for alcohol aren’t supposed to be taken with alcohol.
+Many prescription medications aren’t supposed to be taken with alcohol.
 Alcohol may increase the side effects of antidepressants – if you’re uncertain, be sure to ask your doctor or medical professional.
-Some antidepressants can also increase the chances of you relapsing when stopping drinking. [ix]
+Some antidepressants can also increase the chances of you relapsing when stopping drinking.

 There is help out here for you, and you don’t have to recover from alcohol use disorder alone.
 Whether you’re looking for an NHS-operated rehab or a private rehab facility, we can help find the right place for you to undergo treatment.